ChrisCummins/msc-thesis/docs/Log.md

 ```
 Tunable parameters:
 numworkers               1 - (1.5 x core-count)
 buffertype               bounded or undounded
 buffersize               1 - 2^20
 batchsize                1 - 2^20
 cachealign               64,128,256

+Features:
 skeleton_used            farm,farm-with-feedback
 collector_thread         yes,no
 number_of_tasks_created*
 size_of_task*
 ```

+## Monday 3rd

+#### Notes from meeting with Alex

+* They did look into applying MaSiF at runtime by modifying FastFlow to add a separate monitoring thread and using sampling profiling.
+The performance benefits they experienced **did not** outweigh the overhead of performing the dynamic parameter tuning.
+Possible reasons for this include:
+  * Benchmarks that didn't suit the benefits of dynamic optimisation.
+    * Small compute kernels.
+    * Short-, not long-running programs.
+  * Optimising parameters at run-time was expensive.
+The overhead of determining whether or not a parameter set was optimal or not was relatively low - performance overhead was negligible when the runtime decided not to make any changes.
+* Don't underestimate the importance of good, widely accepted benchmarks when performing experiments.